-He married in 1965, and they have two sons.
+Frank McLaughlin married Carol Pierce in 1965, and he and his wife have two sons.
 His niece, Anne McLaughlin, is also a professional artist.
 In 1962, Frank McLaughlin’s professional comic book career began, starting with the Charlton Comics’ titles Reptisaurus, and the Pre-Steve Ditko ‘Blue Beetle’ title.

-(Later, Steve Ditko would illustrate at that company a character, also called The Blue Beetle, which was a completely -different comics character, and with a different costume, powers, and origin story.)
-Other Charlton Comics work Frank McLaughlin did included Son of Vulcan, Strange Suspense Stores, and Mysteries of Unexplored Worlds.
+(Later, Steve Ditko would illustrate at that company a character, also called The Blue Beetle, which was a completely – different comics character, and with a different costume, powers, and origin story.)
+Other Charlton Comics work Frank McLaughlin did include Son of Vulcan, Strange Suspense Stories, and Mysteries of Unexplored Worlds.
 At Charlton, McLaughlin created the very well-acclaimed World War Two era superhero Judomaster, which ran eleven exciting issues.

 Just some of the other major titles Frank McLaughlin worked on at DC, included Batman, Superman, Action Comics, and The Red Tornado limited series.

-Following the 1970’s, Mr. McLaughlin worked on many syndicated newspaper comic strips series, including Stan Drake’s ‘The Heart of Juliet Jones’, Bushmiller’s ‘Nancy’ strip, Dale Messick’s ‘Brenda Starr’, and from 2001 through 2008, McLaughlin illustrated Jack Berrill’s ‘Gil Thorpe’, which is a sports based newspaper daily newspaper comic strip.
-‘Gil Thorpe’ writers were Jerry Jenkins and Neal Rubin, for The Tribune Media Services.
+Following the 1970’s, Mr. McLaughlin worked on many syndicated newspaper comic strip series, including Stan Drake’s ‘The Heart of Juliet Jones’, Bushmiller’s ‘Nancy’ strip, Dale Messick’s ‘Brenda Starr’, and from 2001 through 2008, McLaughlin illustrated Jack Berrill’s ‘Gil Thorp’, which is a sports-based newspaper daily newspaper comic strip.
+The ‘Gil Thorp’ writers were Jerry Jenkins and Neal Rubin, for The Tribune Media Services.

 1st: Mr. McLaughlin, do you recall how old you were, when you first picked up a pencil, with the aim of teaching yourself to draw, at that time?
-I’ve been reading several impressive articles about your life and career in comic sand other vocations, online, including the Wikipedia entries on yourself, and the Wikipedia entry on Judomaster, your self-created character (with Joe Gill), Judomaster.
+I’ve been reading several impressive articles about your life and career in comics and other vocations, online, including the Wikipedia entries on yourself, and the Wikipedia entry on Judomaster: your self-created character – (with Joe Gill.)

-Frank McLaughlin: Phil… all through my career, I have been blessed with the greatest of friends, beginning with a classmate at art school.
-Larry Conti.
-Larry hooked me up with his brother, Dan Conti, who was a department head at Charlton Press (publisher of Charlton Comics, in Derby, Connecticut.
+Frank McLaughlin: Phil… all through my career, I have been blessed with the greatest of friends, beginning with a classmate at art school; Larry Conti.
+Larry hooked me up with his brother, Dan Conti, who was a department head at Charlton Press (publisher of Charlton Comics, in Derby, Connecticut.)
 Dan, in turn, introduced me to Charlton’s Pat Masulli, editor in chief of comics.
-Timing was perfect because his assistant, Sal Gentile, was about to leave for Florida in two weeks.
+Timing was perfect, because his assistant, Sal Gentile, was about to leave for Florida, in two weeks.
 I was hired on the spot, and Sal gave me an immediate ‘cook’s tour’ of the plant.
-It took me a few days for all this to sink in, but Sal was a terrific guy, and made it easy for me to understand the job.
+It took me a few days for all this to sink in, but Sal was a terrific guy, and this made it easy for me to understand the job.
 Dealing with Pat was a different story…

 1st: How young would you have been, then?